michelle3211/311project/project-background/project-background.md

 Creating an additional TypeScript project provides future potential TypeScript programmers with an additional example of how they could utilize TypeScript's static typing features.

-TODO: Add reference to research paper about how using a typed language increased productivity and make comment about how that adds value.

 # Project Importance

 ## Background